 Scott Wyatt is our Co-founder and Senior Web Producer, so he is responsible for conceptualizing and executing designs, continually elevating the design aesthetic on all programs – while maintaining alignment with client brands – and collaborating closely with client-side marketing teams to translate corporate positioning and strategy into compelling online creative.

-Scott Wyatt began building websites in the 1990s and he got his professional start in 2000 as the Web Business Manager for Semaphore, Inc., a full-service South Carolina advertising and marketing firm focusing on not-for-profit organizations – from rural electric cooperatives to economic development associations to arts and humanities clients.
+Scott began making websites in the 1990s and got his professional start in 2000 as the web producer for Semaphore Inc., a full-service Columbia, South Carolina advertising and marketing firm focusing on not-for-profit organizations.

-After a long stint at Grey Advertising in New York City, Bruce Lane began a new career in non-profit programming and event management, serving as both the Literary Arts Director for the state of South Carolina – a partnership between the SC Arts Commission, SC Humanities Council, and SC State Library – and as Director of the South Carolina Book Festival.
-At that time, the fledgling two-year-old festival was a small event taking place during one weekend annually; between 1999 and 2003, Lane turned the festival into one of the top book festivals in the country, featuring 100+ nationally known authors each year, with attendance to four days of events topping 10,000.
+After a long stint at Grey Advertising in New York City, Bruce began a new career in non-profit programming and event management, serving as both the Literary Arts Director for three South Carolina arts agencies and Director of the South Carolina Book Festival.
+He turned the fledgling two-year-old festival from a small event taking place during one weekend annually into one of the top book festivals in the country.
+He has been developing websites alongside Scott Wyatt since 2003.

 Bruce earned his Bachelor's degree in Media Arts from the University of South Carolina.